 (by default this is

-What we want to do is to include our stylesheet and script files in the head section of our html and it's just a few lines of code to do that.
+What we want to do is to include our stylesheet and script files in the head section of our html.

 What we are doing here is to get all files in our content folder and filter them by extension.
-This will result in a set of .css files and a set of .js files, so we use a
+Afterwards we are using the

-And that's it!!
-Now you got a very easy way to create art-directed posts or custom styles for individual pages.
+And that's it.
+Now you can create art-directed posts or custom styles for individual pages.